InsightSoftwareConsortium/ITK/Documentation/CodeOfConduct/Reporting.md

-If you believe you are experiencing unacceptable behavior that will not be tolerated as outlined above, or you have witnessed a breach to this Code of Conduct, please fill in [this form](http://thisform.com)[note: to be defined].
+If you believe you are experiencing unacceptable behavior that will not be tolerated as outlined above, or you have witnessed a breach to this Code of Conduct, please email one of the members of the [Insight Software Consortium Board Members](https://www.insightsoftwareconsortium.org/board.html).
+The contacted ISC Board Member will appropriately forward the report to the Code of Conduct Committee.
 For inperson ITK event or activities, please also notify the designated contact point.
-The form reaches our Code of Conduct Committee members.
-After receiving a concise description of your situation, they will review and determine next steps.
+After receiving a concise description of your situation, the Committee members will review and determine next steps.
 In addition to conducting any investigation, they can provide a range of resources, from a private consultation to other community resources.
 They will involve other colleagues only as needed to appropriately address each situation.

 If you experience behavior outside of ITK communities, in person or online, that makes participation in ITK not a safe and positive community experience